mousedownmike/caldart/README.md

 ### Content Delivery

-To improve performance, security and reliablity, content stored in the Object Store is delivered through a Content Delivery Network.
+To improve performance, security and reliablity, content stored in the Object Store will be delivered through a Content Delivery Network.
 With a CDN in place, a page request is satisfied with the following flow:
 1. A browser makes a request for a caldart.org resource \(i.e. an HTML page, image, etc...\).
 1. When the browser retrieves the internet address for caldart.org, it receives the address of the nearest available node in the CDN.
 1. The resource request is communicated to the CDN node.